Susena-V/Face-Authentication/README.md

 - Tools used include Python, face_recognition library, Google Colab, and IPython.
 - Achieved a high accuracy rate, demonstrating the system's reliability.

+### Future Enhancements for Face Authentication in Web Applications:
+- **Two-Factor Authentication**: Implement double-factor authentication for signing in or performing critical operations.
+- **Gesture Recognition**: Extend the system to include gesture recognition, granting access by verifying both the user's face and gesture.

 ## Access the Project

 This project highlights the use of advanced AI techniques in enhancing security measures for web applications, providing a robust and user-friendly access control solution.